RajaSudalai/ComputerVision/Instance Segmentation of Motorcyclist with-or without Helmet/samples/helmet/README.md

 # Instance Segmentation model to detect Motorcyclist with-or-without Helmet

 ### To Train :
-"current folder should be this helmet folder and conda environemnt should be currectly set"
+##### current folder should be this helmet folder and conda environemnt should be currectly set

 python helmet-json.py train --dataset="../../datasets/helmet" --weights==coco